 The course will focus on the essential elements of precalculus, as given by the TEKS.
 It will develop the foundations for functions and explore functions as a unifying theme.
 This includes transformations, inverses, and solving equations.
 These foundational ideas will be explored and applied to specific functions, including exponential, logarithmic, power, polynomial, rational, and trigonometric functions.
 There will be an emphasis on multiple representations of mathematical ideas: verbal, concrete, pictorial, tabular, symbolic and graphical.
 Throughout, the mathematical connections between precalculus and school mathematics will be highlighted.
 Prerequisite: C or better in MATH 1302, MATH 1308, MATH 1330, MATH 1331 and MATH 1332.
 This course does not count toward a degree in mathematics.

 The Department of Mathematics offers programs leading to the Bachelor of Science Degree in Mathematics and the Bachelor of Arts Degree in Mathematics.
-The Bachelor of Science degree may also be acquired with the explicit addition of one of these options: actuarial science, applied mathematics, pure mathematics, statistics, or secondary teaching certification.
+The Bachelor of Science degree may also be acquired with the explicit addition of one of these options: actuarial science, applied mathematics, pure mathematics, statistics, data science, or secondary teaching certification.

 ...6 hours MATH 1301 or higher.
 Math 1308...IN MASS MEDIA ENGL 4350.
 TOPICS IN FILM...